 Let me take some time to talk to you about Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 These are programs funded through the Social Security Administration that provide disabled people with income.
-However, the gap between thinking you are disabled and being found to be disabled by the Social Security Administration is a wide one.
+However, the gap between thinking you are disabled and is found to be disabled by the Social Security Administration is a wide one.

-SSDI is the insurance benefits that you contribute to through your working life.
+SSDI is the insurance benefits that you contribute throughout your working life.
 By paying those taxes, you build up credits that allow you to take advantage of SSDI.
-Think of these credits like health insurance premiums.
+Think of these credits as health insurance premiums.
 As long as you are working, you are paying taxes and building up credits.
 Once you stop working, you have a finite period (usually five years) to apply for disability and still have sufficient praises to receive SSDI.
 So, you cannot stop working this year and then apply for SSDI in 2026 and expect to receive benefits.